-- 91 By all means, Bio-Psychology might add some points.
-For example, there might be an important difference between a discourse and the real motivations for a hard decision.
-Or perhaps blind solidarity is much more important than democratic Western societies are inclined to believe to believe about themselves. - 92 At first we must look at Democracy and try connecting the common Grammar of Western languages with the ideals, again trinity, of Democracy.
+By all means, Bio-Psychology might add some points.
+For example, 91 there might be an important difference between a discourse and the real motivations82 for a hard decision.
+Or perhaps blind solidarity is much more important than democratic Western societies are inclined to believe to believe about themselves.

+At first we must look at Democracy and try connecting the common 92 Grammar of Western languages with the ideals, again trinity, of Democracy.
 It might be that the Grammar is a reflection and a mirror of the human ability to live in kinds of democracies.
 The question whether there is or there was a universal human grammar is not to be answered.

-question it must answer is this: Given that a speaker in a certain context of utterance performs a successful illocutionary act of a certain form, what other illocutions does the performance of that act commit him to?".
+[&]quot;How to do things with words" is a key phrase associated with his approach, Searle, John, Speech Acts: An Essay in the Philosophy of Language (1969), pp. 57-719; Searle, John R. / Vanderveken, Daniel, Studies in the Theory of Speech Acts (1985), p.
+5 ("A theory of illocutionary logic of the sort we are describing is essentially a theory of illocutionary commitment as determined by illocutionary force.
+The single most important question it must answer is this: Given that a speaker in a certain context of utterance performs a successful illocutionary act of a certain form, what other illocutions does the performance of that act commit him to?".
 See too: Stanford Encyclopedia of Philosophy, Speech Acts (2007) (M. Green), 2.3.
 See too: Lepore, Ernest / van Gulick, Robert (Eds.), John Searle and his Critics (1991).

-- Searle, John R.: The Mystery of Consciousness (1997), p.
+Searle, John R.: The Mystery of Consciousness (1997), p.
 112 ("where consciousness is concerned, the appearance is the reality.").
 Tomasello, Michael, Origins of human communication (2008), pp. 246 (for "requesting"), pp. 270, (for "informing"), pp. 282 ("sharing and narrative"), pp. 295 (for a system of "Conventionalizing of Linguistic Construction").
-But, "Personalities or Names" are, at least, not a main part of this grammatical approach. - This might be part of what Searle calls the "Background".
+But, "Personalities or Names" are, at least, not a main part of this grammatical approach.

+This might be part of what Searle calls the "Background".
 Searle, John R., The Rediscovery of the Mind (1992), ch.
 8 (Background is a set of abilities, capacities, tendencies, and dispositions that humans have and that are not themselves intentional states.).